dell/terraform-powerflex-modules/guides/azure_block_storage/README.md

     az account show
     ```

-    Alternatively set the following environment variables if to authenticate with service principal credentials
+    Alternatively set the following environment variables for terraform if to authenticate with service principal, and sign in azure cli with service principal by running `az login --service-principal -u <client-id> -p <client-secret> --tenant <tenant>`

     - `ARM_SUBSCRIPTION_ID`
     - `ARM_TENANT_ID`